Koos Burger is Very Sad

 It was never like this when the water flowed strong and clear and smelled like rain.
 Only a few years ago.
 Now the water oozes, thick and brown and pungent.
 Even the usual Grade 10 crowd from Fish Hoek High School could not do their water tests last year thanks to unseen dangers lurking in the Else River depths.

 This is an issue.
 River health is linked to ecosystem health, functioning biodiversity – and ultimately human health and welfare.
-While Koos briefs the Earth School kids about the status quo of the river, they play music on his musical bridge.
+While Koos briefs the Earth Kids about the status quo of the river, they play music on his musical bridge.
 Created from gum or eucalyptus trees, the bridge literally plays a tune when the kids hit sticks on the planks.

 A Musical Bridge